jourdanrodrigues/projects-tracking-frontend/README.md

 ## Development

-### Setting up environment and turning it on
+### Setting up environment and running the app

 First of all:

 - Duplicate the file `.env.example`, renaming it to `.env`;
-- Fill the placeholders that is between curly brackets (removing the curly brackets as well);
+- Fill the placeholders that are between curly brackets (removing the curly brackets as well);
 - Uncomment (remove the "#" and the space char right after it) the variables you want to use.

 #### Docker